 Addressing misinformation relating to coconut crabs and our voluntary wildlife conservation area.

-- Coconut crabs are considered a delicacy by tourists in Vanuatu and as such are hunted for food.
+- Coconut crabs are considered a delicacy in Vanuatu and as such are hunted for food, country wide.

-- When the Satoshi Island team arrived on the island, there were almost no coconut crabs, birds or fish around the reef as they had all been decimated by hunters.
+- When we arrived on the island, there were almost no coconut crabs, birds or fish around the reef as they had all been decimated by years of hunting and fishing.

-- Poaching on the island continued after the Satoshi Island came to the island.
+- Poaching on the island continued after the island was purchased came and so efforts were made to prevent this.

-- In an attempt to eliminate poaching to allow the wildlife population to return, a voluntary wildlife conservation area was set up to make it possible to punish poachers by law for hunting any and all wildlife on the island and surrounding reef.
+- In an attempt to eliminate poaching, a voluntary wildlife conservation area was set up to make it possible to legally punish poachers for hunting any and all wildlife on the island and surrounding reef, regardless size or time of year.

 - This conservation area does not in any way effect building or developing the island.
 It is specific to hunting of wildlife.